SteffRhes/bash_additions/README.md

 # bash_additions

-My custom additions for convenience and quick bash modification on another system.
+My custom additions for convenience and quick bash modifications on another system.

 Either:
 - copy content and append to `~/.bashrc`